F5Networks/k8s-bigip-ctlr/docs/_static/config_examples/crd/CustomResource.md

 ## Share Nodes

 CIS deployment parameter `--share-nodes` can be used to share the pool member nodes among multiple BIG-IP tenants. `--share-nodes=true` will create nodes on `/Common` partition.

+## External DNS

+CIS deployment parameter `--gtm-bigip-url`, `--gtm-bigip-username`, `--gtm-bigip-password` and `--gtm-credentials-directory` can be used to configure External DNS.

 ## Examples